improving-minnesota/react-workshop/labs/lab-05-forms.md

 <tr className={classNames} ref={employee._id} onClick={this.showDetail}>
 ```

-- Let's test that clicking the row actually navigates where it is supposed to:
+- Let's test that clicking the row actually navigates to where it's supposed to:

 - Open **client/src/components/employees/employee.row.spec.js**
-- Add the following tests:
+- Add the following suites to the end of the **Employee Row Component** suite:

 ```javascript
 describe('clicking the row', function () {